rethinklinknyc/rethinklinknyc.github.io/_pages/learn-more.md

 layout: page
 ---

-More about the LinkNYC controversy and the growing therat of surviellance:
+More about the LinkNYC controversy and the growing threat of surviellance:

 * New York’s New Public Wi-Fi Kiosks Are Spying on You, Says